TTPlanetPig/Comfyui_JC2/README.md

 Wrapped Joy Caption alpha 2 node for comfyui from https://huggingface.co/spaces/fancyfeast/joy-caption-alpha-two Easy use, for GPU with less 19G, please use nf4 for better balanced speed and result.
 This Node also took a reference from /chflame163/ComfyUI_LayerStyle and https://huggingface.co/John6666/joy-caption-alpha-two-cli-mod
+# Please notice🔥:
+🔥BF16 need at least 19GB free VRAM to run

+🔥NF4 need at least 10GB free VRAM to run

+🔥Insufficient VRAM will lead to error in Comfyui

 # Usage:
 -inside comfyui